racoope70/BERTified/README.md

 ---

 ## Overview

-This project fine-tunes the **BERT** model for sentiment analysis on the **IMDb** movie review dataset.
-Text data is tokenized using BERT’s tokenizer and trained on labeled sentiment data to classify reviews as positive or negative.
-The baseline model achieves 90.8% accuracy on the test set, with a precision of 88.5%, recall of 93.6%, and an F1 score of 0.91, demonstrating strong and balanced classification performance.
-A subsequent experiment addresses class imbalance using **SMOTE**, resulting in 91% accuracy and improved class balance, with comprehensive evaluation using multiple performance metrics and visual diagnostics.
+This project fine-tunes a **BERT (Bidirectional Encoder Representations from Transformers)** model for binary sentiment classification on the **IMDb movie review dataset**.
+Movie reviews are tokenized using BERT’s tokenizer and trained via supervised learning to predict **positive** or **negative** sentiment.

+Two modeling configurations are evaluated:

+- A **baseline BERT model** trained on a randomly sampled dataset
+- A **rebalanced BERT model** designed to improve class symmetry and optimize precision–recall trade-offs

+The baseline model achieves **89.7% accuracy**, with strong recall and excellent ranking performance (**ROC–AUC = 0.97**), indicating robust separation between sentiment classes.
+The rebalanced model improves overall accuracy to **91%**, increases precision, and produces a more balanced confusion matrix while maintaining a high ROC–AUC score.

+Together, these results highlight the impact of class distribution on classification behavior and demonstrate how targeted rebalancing can improve decision quality without sacrificing model discrimination.

 ---